 Know the rules to follow

-The rules for election and political ads on TV and radio are in the Broadcasting Services Act 1992, the Commonwealth Electoral (Authorisation of Voter Communication) Determination 2018 and the Commonwealth Electoral Act 1918.
+The rules for election, referendum and political ads on TV and radio are in the Broadcasting Services Act 1992, the Commonwealth Electoral (Authorisation of Voter Communication) Determination 2018, the Commonwealth Electoral Act 1918, and the Referendum (Machinery Provisions) Act 1984.

 The rules in these Acts cover: